perlun/twemoji-color-font/README.md

 `Twitter Color Emoji` the default system font, but that causes a number of issues.
 A better solution is a different font that doesn't override any emoji characters such as `Bitstream Vera`. `Bitstream Vera` is the source of the glyphs used in `DejaVu`, so it's not very different.
-99%+ of people will not notice the difference.
+Many people will not notice the difference.

 ### Additional default font options